Sylfow/my_rpg.c/README.md

 # my_rpg.c

-Epitech my_rpg project, a sandbox project.
+Epitech my_rpg project with CSFML graphic library, a sandbox project.
 We call that "My hunter 3: Rainbow duck is unstoppable", the Story of Inspector Magret, a duck who investigate about his father death.

 ### USAGE